openremote/openremote/README.md

 The GWT compiler will listen for compilation requests and produce Javascript code from our Java code.
 Start and keep it running in the background with `./gradlew -p manager gwtSuperDev`.

+### Import project to Eclipse (optional)

+- run `./gradlew eclipse`
+- In Eclipse go to File > Import and import the project as "Existing Projects into Workspace"

 ### Run Manager server

 Configure your IDE and set up a *Run Configuration*: